-We have equity investments in privately- and publicly-held biotechnology companies.
+We have equity investments in privately- and publicly-held biotechnology companies that we have received as part of a technology license or collaboration agreement.
 We hold ownership interests of less than 20 percent in each of the respective companies except Regulus, our jointly owned subsidiary.
 In determining if and when a decrease in market value below our cost in our equity positions is temporary or other-than-temporary, we examine historical trends in the stock price, the financial condition of the company, near term prospects of the company and our current need for cash.
 We record unrealized gains and losses related to temporary declines in the publicly-held companies as a separate component of stockholders' equity and account for securities in the privately-held companies, except for Regulus, under the cost method of accounting because we own less than 20 percent and do not have significant influence in their operations.
 Most of the cost method investments we hold are in early stage biotechnology companies and realization of our equity position in those companies is uncertain.
 In those circumstances we record a full valuation allowance.
 When we determine that a decline in value in either a public or private investment is other-than-temporary, we recognize an impairment loss in the period in which the other-than-temporary decline occurs.